zmichels/CVA/README.md

 # Example application or workflow

 After you have imported an ebsd dataset and constructed grains, perhaps try the following workflow example as a starting point.

-%% Isolate a set of grains that are appropriate for CVA analysis
-% create an index of grains that match parameters that will allow for CVA
+1. Isolate a set of grains that are appropriate for CVA analysis by creating an index of grains that match conditions suitable for CVA analysis.

-% analysis:
-% grainSize >= 3    --  grains with 3 or more solutions
+        a. grainSize >= 3  --  grains with 3 or more solutions -- grains(grains.grainSize>=3)

-% GOS               --  grain orientation spread of 1 degree or more
+        b.
+GOS >= 1-degree --  grains with an orientation spread of 1 degree or more -- grains(grains.GOS>=1*degree)

-% phase > 0         --  only grains with indexed data (not-indexed = 0).
+        c. indexed grains  --  only analyze grains that contain orientation solutions of an indexed phase (grains('indexed') or grains(grains.phase>0)

+Example:

+condition = grains(grains.grainSize>=3 & grains.GOS>=1*degree & grains.phase>0);

+grains = grains(condition);

-%% compute orientation dispersion tensor for each grain
+%% compute orientation dispersion tensor and CVA results for each grain

 [gCVA, bulk] = grainsCVA(grains,ebsd)

 % NOTE: When you run the analysis, the Matlab terminal will update with "percent done" message to help gage the time left.